nath54/pi_ir_hager_2025/0_Documentation/code_format.md

 # Variables
-Lower-case with underscore as separator
+Names lower-case with underscore as separator, type with spaces Examples :
-Examples :
-- layer_nb
+- example_layer : Layer
-- global_counter
+- global_counter : int

 # Classes
 Names are ower-case with capital letter, with capital letter as separators